Sc1borg/startup/notes.md

 Setting up Vite and React was pretty simple.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.
 Thanks Brynlee for the recommendation

+Link tags update the url without reloading the page

+switch renders the first route that matches the current url which is why we use exact for the "/" so that it only renders when there is nothing after

+the router tag is needed to enable React routing capacity.

+package.json defines the project metadata, manages dependencies, specifies scripts, controls project behavior, and tracks versioning.

+### Vite

+Vite provides a lightning fast local development environmentyhsy updates instantly as you make changes, it bundles and optimizes your code for production, and it supports modern JavaScript features.

 ## React Part 2: Reactivity

 Dude, react is so cool!
 I love putting listeners in, and it's crazy the amount of functionality that can be quickly created. and it's all pretty simple.
 You just need to use react states - oh you can't forget to import those or it will break everything. useEffect is for "side effects" like things that affect other things than just the passed in/out

+React.useState manages the internal state within the component. [state, setState] = React.useState(initalState)

+useEffect is used to manage side effects after the page has already been rendered.

+fetch is used for sending any http request. it fetches data from the specified url and returns a promise (meaning it's asynchronous) and allows you to handle the responses.

+### Node.js
+node.js is used for running JavaScript on the server.
+It allows you to handle backend/serverside development.
+It provides a rich set of modules and supports package management (npm).
+It efficiently handles asynchronous operations efficiently.

+pm2 \n
+automatically restarts node.js app if it crashes or stops unexpectedly, ensuring high availability manages multiple processes, provides process monitoring, supports log management, and enables easy deployment

+### Hooks

+State Hooks - lets a component remember information like user input.

+Context Hooks - lets a componenet receive information from distant parents without passing it as props useContext reads and subscribes to a context.

+Ref Hooks - lets a component hold information that isn't used for rendering, like a DOM node or a timeout ID. useful for working with non react systems

+Effect hooks - lets a component connect to and synchronize with external systems.
+Basically allows it to update based on outisde stimuli

+Performance Hooks - a common way to optimize re-rendering performance by reusing cached calculations.
+Also used to seperate rendering updates that must be synchronous from those that don't block user interaction.

 ### Promises
 promises are asynchronous operations.
 They allow you to fetch data while continuing.